hardwario/enerooo-website/README.md

-# Eneroo
+# Enerooo

-Eneroo is a project developed for HARDWARIO.
+Enerooo is a project developed for HARDWARIO.

 ### How to Install and Run the Project:

 1. Download and Install Zola: Visit the official [Zola Downloads page](https://www.getzola.org/documentation/templates/overview/) and follow the instructions for your operating system.
-2. Import the Project: Clone or download the repository to your computer: `git clone https://github.com/PradeKlara/eneroo.git`
+2. Import the Project: Clone or download the repository to your computer: `git clone https://github.com/PradeKlara/enerooo.git`
 3. Run the Project Locally: Open a terminal in the project folder and run the following command: `zola serve`